gridsome/gridsome.org/blog/2019-18-12-gridsome-05/index.md

 ## New Plugin library

-The [Plugins](/plugins) page now gets plugins from NPM.
-Any plugin tagged with `gridsome-plugin` on NPM will be listed here.
-We have also added a search box for plugins.
+The [Plugins](/plugins) page now gets plugins from NPM directory.
+Any plugin with keyword `gridsome-plugin` will be listed here.
+You can also use the search field for filtering.

 ![Plugin page](plugins.png)